-It’s only once in Rio de Janeiro that I realized I was sad to leave Salvador.
+It was only once in Rio de Janeiro that I realized I was sad to leave Salvador.
 I liked it there, even though I was almost glad to escape the upcoming Carnival craziness—pré-Carnival was enough chaotic fun for us.

 We landed at Rio de Janeiro—Galeão International Airport, not Santos Dumont Airport with the amazing approach.
 I can’t report on the flight—I noticed Avianca didn’t drop tons of snacks on my lap but I was catching on some sleep anyway.
 The previous night had been short, thanks to a combination of pré-Carnival party and blog article writing.